wp-plugins/sliderly/readme.txt

 **How easy is it?
 Click on the Slideshows tab, upload your images via the core WP Media Gallery, and Drag-and-Drop your images to re-order them.
 Show them on your site with a shortcode or a widget.**

-In the front end of things, I chose to go with [Slides](http://slidesjs.com) and [Colorbox](http://www.jacklmoore.com/colorbox) because they're awesome and flexible.
+In the front end of things, I chose to go with [Slides](http://slidesjs.com) and [Colorbox](http://www.jacklmoore.com/colorbox) because they're awesome, flexible, and reliable.

 It comes with: